XOOMAR

 “Anyone who wears Ukrainian epaulets and begins working for the FSB becomes an enemy of Ukraine,” Prosecutor General Ruslan Kravchenko said.
 “Only the harshest punishment is appropriate for such individuals.”

-The case comes as Kyiv continues to announce operations aimed at exposing Russian agents inside Ukraine since Moscow launched its full-scale invasion in February 2022.
+The case comes as Kyiv continues to announce operations aimed at exposing Russian agents inside Ukraine since Moscow launched its full-scale invasion in February 2022, a war still marked by deadly Russian missile attacks.
 That broader wartime setting matters, but the Kozyura case stands out because of where prosecutors say the breach occurred: inside Ukraine’s own security service.

 Issue Details from Ukrainian authorities